rumq/java-springboot-course/pages/common-class-notes-pawarv.md

 Assignments
 1. Have you tried creating a basic Spring Boot App?
 Is it in our repo?
 2. Have you tried creating a basic Spring Boot Web App?
 Is it in our repo?

+## 25 Nov 22, Friday

+Stopped today at 82 minutes on Microservices Fundamentals.

 >[Home](../README.md)